What Powers a Data Center? Understanding the Power Systems

 Energy Storage and Battery Systems (UPS)

-Energy storage is the safety net of a data center powertrain.
+Energy storage is the safety net of a data center power system.
 Uninterruptible Power Supply (UPS) systems use high-capacity batteries that deliver instant power during outages until generators or alternate sources take over.
 These systems must be sized correctly, respond quickly, and maintain temperature and charge stability.

 With GT-SUITE, engineers can simulate the full behavior of battery systems, including charge and discharge cycles, heat generation, and degradation over time.
 They can compare different battery chemistries, cooling methods, and control strategies to extend life and ensure instant response during critical moments.